 The curriculum at Thornlie Senior High School for students in Year 10 is designed to specifically serve the needs of young adolescents.
 It is the aim of Thornlie Senior High School that every student has the opportunity to succeed academically so that when they exit secondary school they are literate, numerate, and educated/trained sufficiently well to enable them to take their place in our society as responsible and productive citizens.

 Thornlie Senior High School strives to foster a caring educational environment based on cooperation, self-responsibility and mutual respect while endeavouring to engage and stimulate students in an ever-changing world.

-This booklet serves to provide parents and students with the necessary information about the curriculum offerings in Year 10 and to assist students and parents in making informed subject selections for 2024.

-Parents and students are encouraged to work together to select appropriate courses for 2024.
+This booklet serves to provide parents and students with the necessary information about the curriculum offerings and to assist students and parents in making informed Year 10 subject selections.
+Parents and students are encouraged to work together to select appropriate courses.

 Should you have any questions regarding course selection please contact the school on 6235 7900 during school office hours (8:00 am - 4:00 pm).

-YEAR 10 COURSE SELECTION FOR 2024
+YEAR 10 COURSE SELECTION